cms-opendata-workshop/workshop2023-lesson-introcloud/_episodes/03-basics-kubectl.md

 ```

 #### Get nodes information:
 Get a list of all the installed nodes.
-Using Docker Desktop, there should be only one.
+Using Docker Desktop or Minikube, there should be only one.
 ```bash
 kubectl get nodes
 ```